 You could argue that if I was confident of releasing at the correct point, I should have trusted to a compass bearing and not hazy landmarks.
 Certainly one of the benefits of having two pilots during Operation Ladbroke was that the first pilot in the left seat concentrated on looking outwards, while the second pilot in the right seat concentrated on looking down at the instruments.
-Even so, as any map-reading rambler can tell you, when a compass bearing and a landmark appear to clash, one of the things you instinctively do is question how confident you can be about your start point, on which the bearing entirely depends.
-Frequently, on 9 July 1943, the glider pilots had only the faintest idea where they were, and when bearing and landmark clashed, unlike a rambler who can take as long as he likes to figure out the problem, the glider pilots had only seconds.
+Even so, as any map-reading hiker can tell you, when a compass bearing and a landmark appear to clash, one of the things you instinctively do is question how confident you can be about your start point, on which the bearing entirely depends.
+Frequently, on 9 July 1943, the glider pilots had only the faintest idea where they were, and when bearing and landmark clashed, unlike a hiker who can take as long as he likes to figure out the problem, the glider pilots had only seconds.

 The pilots, both tug and glider, had all these problems in 1943, but they approached and released, not in daylight, but in the dark.
 They were blinded by searchlights and fires on the ground.
 The pitiful quarter moon was in the wrong part of the sky, and it vanished periodically in hazy intermittent cloud.
 There was a 35 miles per hour offshore wind, but the release heights gave no margin for error.
 Plus most of the pilots had no more experience of judging distances to coasts than I do.
 In fact, so little could they see, that some used the presence of fires and firing on the ground as their cue to release and land.